dmrolfs/address-propensity/README.md

 For the 10,000 record files, each command takes about a minute on my laptop.
 There are a couple of techniques that can substantially improve performance:
+* **Asynchronous Processing**: The tools used to implement the reading, validation, transformation, and saving data to the database support parallel, asynchronous processing in without blocking - even reading CSV files and database operations.
+Combining batching and nonn-blocking, asynchronous processing can substantially improved data load times.
 * **Batching Records**: Currently each record is saved in its own transaction.
 For handling all records in a single transaction, the <code>loader</code> completes in a few seconds, representing potentially a couple orders of magnitude performance improvement.
 A single transaction is not